LAUGHTER AND LOVE DAYCARE

 outside the home, such as in school or childcare centers.
 They can then transmit the virus to other members of the family.

 Those at greatest risk for severity are those with weak immune systems.
+If your child exhibits multiple symptoms, listed above, please have them checked out by a physician.

 MONKEY POX: Monkeypox symptoms usually start within 3 weeks of exposure to the virus.
 If someone has flu-like symptoms, they will usually develop a rash 1-4 days later.